maymai/an-adventurer-like-you/README.md

 # an-adventurer-like-you
 ## This are random Python scripts
 Mostly tutorials or challenges
-????
+And trying some things on GitHUb